Home » Destinations » Mauritius » 13 Best Swimming Beaches in Mauritius According to a Local

 North | Location on Google Maps

-If you’re part of my Mauritius Travel Planning Facebook group, you may have seen me raving about La Cuvette Beach.
+If you’re part of the Mauritius Travel Planning Facebook group, you may have seen me raving about La Cuvette Beach.

-This is because it’s my all-time favorite swimming beach in Mauritius, and for good reason.
+This is because it’s my all-time favorite swimming beach in Mauritius, thanks to its soft white sand and clear turquoise water.

 La Cuvette Beach is located in the north of Mauritius, about a 5-minute drive from Grand Baie.